AravindhVishnu/Collection-of-useful-scripts/README.md

 - PrintDocuments.ps1
 - StoreComputerInfo.ps1
 - MergeStaticLibs.ps1
+- MergeStaticLibsLinux.ps1

-Tools: Powershell 5.1, Visual Studio 2022, Visual Studio Code (with the Powershell extension).
+Tools: Powershell 5.1, Powershell 7.22, Visual Studio 2022, Visual Studio Code (with the Powershell extension).
 Debugging the Powershell script can be done in the Visual Studio Code environment.

-Note: These Powershell scripts have only been tested on Windows 10.
+Note: These Powershell scripts have only been tested on Windows 10 (except for the MergeStaticLibsLinux.ps1 script which has been tested on Linux Mint).

 Description: